AsrarBumantara/AsrarBumantara/README.md

 - 👋 Hi, I’m @AsrarBumantara or Satria Bagas (my real name)
 - 👀 I’m interested in Apps Development
 - 🌱 I’m currently learning Programing
-- 💞️ I’m looking to collaborate on my classmate
+- 💞️ I’m looking to collaborate for everyone (if they want)
-- 📫 How to reach me in WhatsApp
+- 📫 How to reach me in WhatsApp, Instagram, or Discord

 <!---
 AsrarBumantara/AsrarBumantara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.